sarahfuchi/Data-Science/Cluster analysis (unclassified data)/README.md

 For movie with ID 356, we predict it will have a rating of **4.18**.
 Recommender system doesn't care what the movie is.
 The rating prediction algorithm is based on a user's assigned movie ID, and it tries to guess how other users rated the movie.

+There are recommendation enginees out there which are recommending content to others based on its demographic, content, and collaborative filtering features.
+While demographic filtering is easy to use, it's not always possible or practical.
+Hybrid systems can use content-based and collaborative filtering to improve their recommendation engines.
+This project helped me learn about filtering techniques, and future work can focus on improving the algorithm.

 <a id="ch90"></a>
 # References